arifbozdag/Elevator-Similator/README.md

 A simulation made via SystemVerilog uses an FPGA and a step motor.

 It is a High Level State Machine with datapath and controller.
-Gets input from user via bottons and moves the motor accordingly.
+Gets input from user via buttons and moves the motor accordingly.
-Number of turns for motor is calculated by the difference between the current floor and target floor.
+Number of turns for motor is calculated by the difference of the current floor and target floor value.